• Home

 k-12

-Science Activity Specialist, Neighborhood Improvement Association, summer 2013–summer 2014
+Science Activity Specialist, Neighborhood Improvement Association 2013–2014

 • Taught science to elementary and middle school children as part of a New York City public school enrichment program